 Order fulfillment is one of the most essential parts of running an online business.
 As an ecommerce owner or manager, setting up an efficient and cost-effective fulfillment strategy is vital to scale your business and satisfy your customers.
 However, some ecommerce businesses must rely on additional shipping support from outside their internal resources to improve operations and ROI.
 One of the most prevalent solutions for enterprise businesses is to utilize third-party logistics (3PL).
 Let’s discuss how third-party logistics works and some of our top ecommerce fulfillment solutions.

-What is 3PL Fulfillment?
+What is 3PL order fulfillment?

 Why 3PL is Important?